 2. Get everyone on the same page

-When you’re trying to train customer service reps on KCS principles, it’s important to create a shared vision for what success looks like.
-This could be anything from adopting new technologies to changing organizational structures.
+When you’re trying to train customer service reps on KCS principles, it’s important to create a shared vision for what customer success looks like.
+This could be anything from adopting new technologies like AI-powered search to changing organizational structures.
 But whatever the goal, it’s important that everyone is working towards the same endgame.

 While the steps to realizing that vision may vary by team or solution, what unites everything is personalization.
 Look at every source that you’re bringing in through the lens of personalization.